mabbamOG/MALLORY/README.md

 the backdoor will send emails to your email address each time a network or system configuration change occurs.

+_WARNING: emails will probably end up in your Spam folder!_

 **IMPORTANT: this "backdoor" DOES NOT provide automatic root access. you must already have gained root access on the victim's machine to use this!**

 ### Dependencies :